-2013 Guardians of Culture and Lifeways International Awards Program
+Guardian of Culture and Lifeways Awards

 Established in 2007, the Guardians of Culture, Memory, and Lifeways International Awards Program identifies and recognizes organizations and individuals who serve as outstanding examples of how indigenous archives, libraries, and museums contribute to the vitality and cultural sovereignty of Native nations.

 A list of past award recipients is available here.